prests/rcos-status-updates/spring_2019/week_09.md

 ## Last Week's Accomplishments

-> I have finished documenting the project for future semesters.
-This is my final semester at RPI since I'm graduating and I really want this project to continue onwards.
-I believe that great documentation is the secret to any project succeeding.
-I learned a lot of new methodolgies in order to work in an Android Studio environment so I want to speed up that learning curve for new people.
+> This week I spent most of my time preparing for the presentation for the class.
+My capstone and my operating systems class has picked up a lot so a lot of my time is devoted to that.

 ## This Week's Plan

-> I've been on and off doing coding and doing documenation
+> I plan to work on a list of showing all the fraternities in the application.
+This is one of the last features that I want to work on before graduating, which I believe would put the project at a great spot for future semesters.

 ## Anything Blocking?

-> This week is exam 2 for operating systems so a lot of my energy is being sent to that.
+> My course load.

 ## Notes

-> I keep saying I'm going back to the codebase but I keep running into other things that block me.
+>